 Bald eagles nested in tall pines on the water's edge and we eagerly sought any signs of bears and whales, which are often seen on the trip, but were disappointed.
 Though not with our kayak experience which was probably the best value of any port excursion trip.

-Celebrity Cruises offers 7 to 14-night Alaska cruises between May and August, costing from $2369 per person, for an interior cabin, including all taxes and gratuities.
+Celebrity Cruises offers 7 to 14-night Alaska cruises between May and August.